root@krueger:~/products/simdex$ cat README

 Solution

-One operating surface
+One operator surface

 Outcome